 Public transport access includes 12 bus stops.

-From an investment perspective, Trigg offers a gross rental yield of 2.5%, rated as low yield.
+On the investment side, Gross rental yield sits at around 2.8% (low yield).
 Property prices are above the state median ($1.8M/$951K), placing it in the premium segment.
 The price-to-income ratio of 12.4x is considered stretched.
 House prices have moved +11.9% year-on-year.
+Population growth of +1.6% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.